OI-wiki/i18n/docs/ds/stack.md

 // stack construction:
 1. stack<Typename T> s;
 2. stack<Typename T, Container> s;
-/* The container of stack needs to realize following interfaces:
+/* The container of stack needs to implement following interfaces:
  * back()
  * push_back()
  * pop_back()
- * Standard container like std::vector / deque / list statisfy these requirements
+ * Standard container like std::vector / deque / list statisfies these requirements
- * If you use the 1 method to construct, the default container uses deque */
+ * If you use the method 1 to construct, the default container uses deque */
 ```